The Governing Board

 The members of our Board are all passionate about our school’s culture and ethos.
 We believe that the school has a key role within our community, and are keen to work with our Headteacher to drive the school forward and create an environment in which all our pupils can reach their true potential.

-I am proud of the progress made since our last OFSTED inspection, in spite of the interruptions caused by Covid-19 and we remain focused on continuous improvement for the benefit of Hobbayne pupils.
+We are proud of the progress made since our last OFSTED inspection, in spite of the interruptions caused by Covid-19 and we remain focused on continuous improvement for the benefit of Hobbayne pupils.

-Chair of Governors, Hobbayne Primary
+Co-Chairs of Governors, Hobbayne Primary

 All maintained schools in England have a Governing Board which is responsible for overseeing many of the strategic decisions of the school. .